 Make sure you’re signed up with a Performing Rights Organization also known as a PRO.
-The reason why you want to sign up with the PRO is because they collect royalty payments on your behalf.
+The reason why you want to sign up with the PRO is so you can collect royalty payments.

-If your music is used in a TV commercial and this TV commercial airs several times a day, that’s money in the bank and without being signed up with a PRO, it’s money that you’re missing out on.
+If your music is used in a TV commercial and it airs several times a day, that’s money in the bank and without being signed up with a PRO, it’s money that you’re missing out on.

 Even if the commercial only airs on Saturday mornings between 9 AM and 11 AM, that’s money that you’re missing out on if you’re not signed up with the PRO.

 Step 4.
 Have Alternative Versions Of Your Music

 Why?
 Because it increases the chances of your music being used.
 A lot of times when you listen to TV ads, you’ll notice that the instrumental plays underneath the dialogue for a few bars, then towards the end, you hear the full or energetic most dense part of the song.

 This is done because the dialogue for the commercial/TV ad or whatever is important and they need your music to aid the message, and not conflict with their dialogue.

 In the event that a music supervisor needs the instrumental version of your song and you can’t be reached or can’t turn it over in a reasonable amount of time, you could miss out on the placement altogether.

 Step 5.
 Educate Yourself On The Business Of Music

 Make sure you understand the basic terminology of music licensing as they will be used in your contracts.
 If you can afford legal representation, I recommend going that route, but if not education is required.